FusionFall

-Cartoon Network Universe: FusionFall was a massively multiplayer online game developed by Cartoon Network and South Korean studio Grigon Entertainment and released on January 14, 2009.
+Cartoon Network Universe: FusionFall was a massively multiplayer online game developed by Cartoon Network and South Korean studio Grigon Entertainment, released on January 13, 2009.
+The game took place within an amalgamation of Cartoon Network settings that included characters and locations from established shows as well as some unique additions, following a science fiction genre.
 FusionFall used the Unity engine as its client technology basis.

 For the first year, the full game required a subscription; free accounts could only access a portion of the content.
 On August 29, 2013, the game's servers were shut down.
-It was unofficially revived by fans as two different games in 2017, the first being FusionFall: Retro which was the original game and the second being FusionFall: Legacy which was planned to be the original game but with additional content.
-On April 15, 2020, Cartoon Network issued a DMCA takedown notice to the developers of the games, resulting in Retro being removed entirely and Legacy's cancellation.
-The developers also issued a statement regarding the DMCA takedown saying that they respected the decision made by Cartoon Network.
+It was unofficially revived by fans as two different games in 2017, the first being FusionFall: Retro (a revival of the original game) and the second being the unreleased FusionFall: Legacy (the original game plus additional content).
+On April 16, 2020, Cartoon Network issued a DMCA takedown notice to the developers of the games, resulting in Retro being removed entirely and Legacy's cancellation.

 Plot

-Under the control of Lord Fuse, Planet Fusion travels through the universe.
-He is destroying planets by devouring them, and Earth becomes the next target.
-To do so, he drops Fusion Matter that takes a warped monster-like shape of objects nearby.
-The goal is to prevent the enemies' plan and defeat them.
+Under the control of Lord Fuse, Planet Fusion travels through the universe devouring other planets, and Earth becomes its next target.
+Fusion Matter is dropped upon Earth, taking on a corrupted form of objects in the environment and becoming monsters.
+The player is enlisted into a force to thwart the enemies' plan and defeat them.

 Gameplay

-In FusionFall, the player takes control of a customized character.
-The game featured more than 50 characters and several areas based on current and past shows of Cartoon Network.
-A part of the roster is made of companions that will assist during the adventure.
+In FusionFall, the player takes control of a customized human avatar.
+The game world features over 50 characters and several areas based on then-current and past shows on Cartoon Network.
+Some of these characters assist the player during their adventure.
+Uncommon in MMORPG's of its time was the platforming gameplay significantly present in FusionFall, with Community Director Rich Weil emphasizing the developers' intent to make the game "as three-dimensional as possible".

-The character is viewed from a third-person perspective with an overlaid HUD.
-By defeating the enemies, the players level up and receive the currency for buying clothing and weapon upgrades.
-There are two types of attacks in combat that can be switched by a button press: ranged and melee.
-A special feature present in FusionFall is the use of nanos, representing small avatars that provide abilities for a short time.
-A nano can be attained by defeating an evil doppelganger, with a choice of one out of three abilities to be provided.